anwarulhaq123/Techdegree-Project-7/README.md

 Then ..

-I have JavaScript and JSX to build out the gallery components in a modular fashion. i have used React Router to set up routes for  default topic pages and a search page. i have used the Axios to fetch data from the Flickr API and use it to display images in my app.
+1)I have used  JavaScript and JSX to build out the gallery components in a modular fashion.

+2)i have used React Router to set up routes for  default topic pages and a search page.

+3)i have used the Axios to fetch data from the Flickr API and use it to display images in my app.

 Components